lab1092/blender-manual_ja/manual/world/mist.rst

-In this example (`.blend <http://wiki.blender.org/index.php/:File:25-Manual-World-Mist-Example1.blend>`__) the :guilabel:`Mist` :guilabel:`Height` options has been limited to create smoke covering the floor.
+In this example (`.blend <http://wiki.blender.org/index.php/:File:25-Manual-World-Mist-Example1.blend>`__) the *Mist* *Height* options has been limited to create smoke covering the floor.

 This simple scene was inspired by [http://stefan-morrell.cgsociety.org/gallery/536375/ Stefan